How to Become a Financial Planner

 1. Understand what business you are in.

 Being a financial planner is a business.
-I think it’s one of the best small business ideas you could think of…but it’s a business.
+I think it’s a great business if you start off right.
+But it’s still it’s a business.

 There are two kinds of people in the business – those who love money and numbers and those who love people.